xiuheng-wang/xiuheng-wang.github.io/_pages/about.md

 Before that, I received my master degree in 2021 under the supervision of Professor <a href="https://www.jie-chen.com/">Jie Chen</a>, from Northwestern Polytechnical University, Xi’an, China, where I also received my bachelor degree in 2018.

 My recent research interests focus on optimization on manifolds, change point detection, and hyperspectral image analysis.
 A formal biography as well as academic CV are available <a href="https://xiuheng-wang.github.io/assets/pdf/cv_xiuheng_wang.pdf">here</a>.

+> I am currently on the job market.